Kristy (film): Production

+Development

 In April 2009, the spec script, written by Tony Jaswinski, was purchased by Dimension Films, In February 2012, it was announced that Gary Fleder would direct the film, with Scott Rosenberg contributing rewrites to Jaswinski's Screenplay, hoping to get Emma Watson in the lead role, while, David Kirschner will produce through his David Kirschner Productions.
 In June 2012, it was revealed that Olly Blackburn had taken over as director Corey Sienga and Matthew Stein joined as producers and executive producers respectively.
 In October 2012, Haley Bennett joined the cast of the film.
 At the American Film Market the film was retitled Satanic.
 In November 2012, Ashley Greene and Lucas Till joined the cast of the film.
 In February 2013, it was re-titled to Random.

+Filming

 Principal photography took place in New Orleans.
 Many scenes were filmed at Tulane University and Tad Gormley Stadium.

 Release

 In February 2013, Entertainment Weekly released the first image of Ashley Greene in the film.
-The film was first released in Germany on August 7, 2014.
-It also screened at the London Film Festival on October 14, 2014.
+The film screened at the London Film Festival on October 14, 2014.
 In August 2014, it was revealed the film was being re-edited for a US theatrical release.
-It premiered on Lifetime on October 17, 2015.
+A theatrical release in the United States never materialized, however, and the film premiered on the television network Lifetime on October 17, 2015.
 It was released on Netflix on November 5, 2015.

+The film did receive theatrical releases in several countries, including Italy, Egypt, South Korea, and the Philippines.

+Home media

+The film was released in Germany on DVD and Blu-ray on August 7, 2014.

 Reception

+Box office

+Kristy grossed $260,371 at the international box office.

+Critical response

 The film received mixed reviews.
 The script, story, and direction were criticized, but Bennett was praised for her performance.